 Philip Gross: If we were having this conversation in real time, rather than by e-mail… Sorry, is that a trade secret?

-PG: If we were talking in person, you might have an answer to the second question.
+Philip Gross: If we were talking in person, you might have an answer to the second question.

 It’s true, as poems in Deep Field explore, that much of my childhood and my teens was hedged about by stammering, the embarrassment and fear of it… and the fault lines of that are still audible.
 But equally true that wrangling with words made me a writer – not as an avoidance but as a way of going straight at language, trying to get my hands on it.
 I’ve made my life in language; I perform, give talks and interviews, I teach, and some of my best thinking happens live, in conversation.

-CG: I also had speech problems in my teens, but for me the most penetrative thinking comes through writing, and reading, poetry.
+I also had speech problems in my teens, but for me the most penetrative thinking comes through writing, and reading, poetry.

-PG: The two states are closer than you might think.
+Philip Gross: The two states are closer than you might think.
 Real quality conversation is as much about listening, paying attention to words and beyond them, as it is about holding forth.
 It has quietnesses in it – if you like and trust each other, if you’re really interested.
 Don’t you think what I’ve just said about good conversation could be describing poetry?